paulasilvatech/Code-AI-Dev/resources/workshop-index.md

 ## 🎯 Workshop Overview

-This workshop teaches AI-assisted development using GitHub Copilot, Azure AI tools, and agentic DevOps practices.
+This workshop teaches AI-assisted development using GitHub Copilot, Azure AI tools, MCP (Model Context Protocol), and agentic DevOps practices.
 All resources are designed for hands-on learning with practical examples.

 ## 📚 Resource Categories